codeWithHak/giaic-q4/15-history-with-chainlit/README.md

-# Understand the Why Behind Every Line – History-Based Chatbot with Chainlit and OpenAI Agents SDK
+# Understand the Why Behind Every Line Of Code!

+## History Based Chatbot with Chainlit and OpenAI Agents SDK

 This project demonstrates how to use Chainlit with OpenAI Agents SDK to build a chatbot that maintains conversation history.
 It ensures each user message and AI response is stored, so the assistant can respond with context.